braincee/JavaScript-Group-Capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# CountDown Movies
+# COUNTDOWN MOVIES

-> This is our first pair-programming project in Module 2.
+> This educational project is to build our own web application based on an external API.
+We selected an API that provides data about a topic that we like and built the web app around it.
+The web app will have 2 user interfaces.

 ## Built With